Build your OHT

-In reviewing the experiences of five teams that prepared readiness assessments to become OHTs (including some that had embarked on care integration well before the call for OHTs), a common observation was that a leadership infrastructure is needed to support new ways of working together as system partners.
+While prepared in mid-2019 to support cohort 1 of OHTs, RISE’s other resources related to leadership infrastructure may still be relevant to later cohorts of OHTs.
+In reviewing the experiences of five teams that prepared readiness assessments to become OHTs (including some that had embarked on care integration well before the call for OHTs), a common observation that we make in RISE brief 2 about leadership infrastructure was that such infrastructure is needed to support new ways of working together as system partners.
 This leadership infrastructure can include, for example:

 - an executive leadership group comprising CEOs and executive directors of partner organizations who can engage their respective boards of directors and commit their organizations accordingly (domain 46: collaborative governance)

 - an integrated operational management group comprising (at least in part) vice-presidents of operations and directors of programs who can develop and execute workplans

 - working groups focused on: 1) proactive primary-care provider leadership and engagement (domain 47); 2) proactive community engagement (as a component of domain 9: proactive patient and public engagement), 3) digital health (and specifically domain 40: data harmonization across organizations, sectors and systems, and domain 41: data modelling and analysis), and 4) communications

 Such a leadership infrastructure, in this or other configurations, can address three of the biggest challenges in preparing to become an OHT: 1) moving from single organization governance to collaborative governance; 2) engaging the full diversity of primary-care providers; and 3) engaging the full diversity of community members.